greenbone/gvm-tools/docs/glossary.rst

     the results to the manager daemon.

   GOS
-    Greenbone Operating System is the operating system of the `GSM appliances
+    Greenbone Operating System, the operating system of the `GSM appliances
     <https://www.greenbone.net/en/product-comparison/>`_.

-  GSM:
+  GSM
     The commercial product line `Greenbone Security Manager
     <https://www.greenbone.net/en/product-comparison/>`_ available as appliances
     or virtual machines.